 (iv) EPA.

-(b) The owner or operator must fix all correctable errors that affect covered emissions, noncovered emissions, or covered product data in the submitted emissions data report, and submit a revised emissions data report to ecology.
+(b) The owner or operator must fix all correctable errors that affect emissions or product data in the submitted emissions data report, and submit a revised emissions data report to ecology.
 Failure to do so will result in an adverse verification statement.

-(c) Failure to fix correctable errors that do not affect covered emissions, noncovered emissions, or covered product data represents a nonconformance with this chapter but does not, absent other errors, result in an adverse verification statement.
+(c) Failure to fix correctable errors that do not affect emissions or product data represents a nonconformance with this chapter but does not, absent other errors, result in an adverse verification statement.

+(d) Any corrections to the annual GHG report identified during the verification process must be submitted to ecology by the verification report deadline.
+Any corrections to the annual GHG report or verification report discovered after the verification report deadline in subsection (6)(a) of this section must be submitted to ecology no later than forty-five days after discovery of the error.

-(d) The owner or operator must maintain documentation to support any revisions made to the initial emissions data report.
+(e) The owner or operator must maintain documentation to support any revisions made to the initial emissions data report.
 Documentation for all emissions data report submittals must be retained by the reporting entity for ten years.

+(6) Report.

-(6) Timing.
-The third-party verifier must submit a complete verification report to ecology for each year as required under subsection (1) of this section no later than one hundred fifty days after the report submission due date for the facility, specified in WAC 173-441-050(2) for GHG emissions occurring in the previous calendar year.
-Any corrections to the annual GHG report or verification report must be submitted to ecology no later than forty-five days after discovery of the error.
-Records must be retained following the requirements of WAC 173-441-050(6).
+(a) The third-party verifier must submit a complete verification report to ecology for each year as required under subsection (1) of this section no later than August 10th for GHG emissions occurring in the previous calendar year.

+(b) The third-party verifier must include a certification of one of the following verification statements based on the verification standards in subsection (3) of this section.

+(i) A positive verification statement may be issued by a third-party verifier if the third-party verifier can say with high confidence that the submitted GHG data report is free of material misstatement and that the GHG data report conforms to the requirements of this chapter.

+(ii) A qualified positive verification statement must be issued by a third-party verifier if the third-party verifier can say with high confidence that the submitted GHG data report is free of material misstatement and contains no correctable errors, but the GHG data report may include one or more other nonconformance(s) with the requirements of this chapter which do not result in a material misstatement.

+(iii) An adverse verification statement must be issued by a third-party verifier if the third-party verifier cannot say with high confidence that the submitted GHG data report is free of material misstatement, or that the emissions or product data submitted in the GHG data report contains correctable errors and thus is not in conformance with the requirements to fix such errors.

+(c) Records must be retained following the requirements of WAC 173-441-050(6).

 (7) Eligible third-party verifiers.